HossainAraf/medic-bd/README.md

 👥 Authors:<a name="authors"></a>

+**Md Arafat Hossain**

+- GitHub: <a href="https://github.com/HossainAraf">HossainAraf </a>
+- LinkedIn: <a href="https://linkedin.com/in/md-arafat-hossain-111403275"> Md.
+Arafat Hossain </a>

 📄 License<a name="license"></a>
 MIT License — see root/LICENSE.md

 🙏 Acknowledgments<a name="acknowledgements"></a>

--Family support
+- Family support
--Microverse
- — structure, standards, and discipline
+- Microverse — structure, standards, and discipline